quicwg/wg-materials/interim-17-10/minutes.md

 Leif and Eric can work on a proposal for ECN.

-Eric notes that he uses TCP timestamps heavily, so we would be interested in knowing what that would mean for QUIC.
+Eric: I use TCP timestamps heavily, so we would be interested in knowing what that would mean for QUIC.

 Daniel Havey notes that folks from timestamps and ECN camps are not expected to be the same.

 Martin Duke asks about the text on the slide about "status quo"-- basic ack has no timestamp, but ack delay is retained.

-ekr--would we also repair the ack delay format?
+ekr: would we also repair the ack delay format?
 Not at the moment, but possibly future.

 Martin, Jana, Christian briefly discuss what ack delay means here--while they are different from TCP timestamps and ack delay seems to be RTT calculation.
 The QUIC timestamps are different.